 1. Backing up your essential data in cloud storage

 Backing up your essential data isn’t just a suggestion—it’s armor against ransomware attacks.
-While external storage devices like USB drives seem safe, they’re susceptible if you connect them to an infected computer.
-Hackers often target these devices, turning backups into casualties.
-Instead, opt for cloud storage (think Google Drive, Dropbox) where your files live offsite.
-The risk of data loss here is much lower—even if your local system gets hit, your cloud backups stay untouched.
+While external storage like USB drives seems safe, they’re vulnerable if connected to infected computers (hackers often target them).
+Instead, opt for cloud storage (Google Drive, Dropbox) where files live offsite.
+The risk of data loss plummets—even if ransomware encrypts your local system, cloud backups remain untouched and compatible with the Best Ransomware Decryption Tools For Windows during recovery.

 Best practices?
-Automate backups daily and avoid syncing infected files.
-Tools like Backblaze encrypt data end-to-end, adding layers even if attackers breach your system.
-Although no solution is bulletproof, diversifying storage (cloud + offline drives) slashes the loss gamble.
-Remember: a backup is only useful if it’s not plugged in when disaster strikes.
+Automate daily backups and disable syncing of infected files.
+Tools like Backblaze add end-to-end encryption layers.
+Though no solution is bulletproof, diversifying storage (cloud + offline drives) slashes risk.
+Remember: a backup only helps if unplugged during attacks.

 Also Read:Best Genealogy Software 2023: Top 6 Tools to Trace Your Family Tree